 The Indianapolis Colts, who throttled the Tennessee Titans 34-17 two weeks ago, didn’t look like -3 in absorbing a 45-26 home pasting in the rematch.
 For the coup de grace, Tennessee’s A.J.
 Brown scooped up a high-bouncing onside kick and rumbled 42 yards to a score.
 The Titans, back on top of the AFC South, host the 8-3 Cleveland Browns.
 The Colts visit the Houston Texans.

 The Los Angeles Rams, -6.5, were beaten 23-20 by the San Francisco 49ers right after they beat the Tampa Bay Bucs last week.
 The Rams visit the Arizona Cardinals, and the Niners host the Buffalo Bills in one of two Monday night games.
 The Thursday night game is out, and the Baltimore Ravens will face the Dallas Cowboys on Monday.

 The Baltimore Ravens had a slew of positive COVID-19 tests, forcing their game against Pittsburgh to be moved to Tuesday night.

-It will now be five days behind the schedule affair.
-Rather than helping to open the slate, the Steelers and Ravens will close the schedule, on Tuesday Night.
+It will now be a five days behind the schedule affair.
+Rather than helping to open the slate, the Steelers and Ravens will close the schedule, on Tuesday night.

 Our Week 12 game at the Steelers has been moved to Tuesday, December 1, at 8:00 p.m.
 ET and will be broadcast nationally on NBC.